JoshuaDelosSantos/CMS-LearningJournal/week_07_journal.md

 - page.php - template for individual pages
 - archive.php - template for category, tag and archives

+I believe that understanding these core files is important because they form the foundation of any WordPress theme.
+Each file serves a specific purpose in the theme architecture, allowing for modular development and separation of concerns.

 ### Template heirarchy for dynamic content:
 - WordPress selects the right template based on heirarchy.
 - For example:
-    - If a usre visits a category page, WordPress checks for these templates in order:
+    - If a user visits a category page, WordPress checks for these templates in order:
         - category-slug.php
         - category-ID.php
         - category.php
         - archive.php
         - index.php

+This may allow developers to create both highly specific templates for particular content and general templates as fallbacks.
+Without this system, we would need to manually determine which template to use for each page request, making theme development much more complex and error-prone.

 ### WordPress loop:
 - The loop is how WordPress fetches and displays posts dynamically.
 - This concept is very important for the project and to make sure our theme is reusable.

 ### Hooks:
-- Hools allow adding or modifying theme functionality without chaning core files.
+- Hooks allow adding or modifying theme functionality without changing core files.
 - Example:
     ```
     function my_custom_footer_text() {